Jamie3213/heart_disease_classification/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-15-1.png" width="672" style="display: block; margin: auto;" />

-The most influential predictor in the model is whether or not the patient experienced nonanginal pain, closely followed by whether or not the patient experienced atypical angina, and this ties back to the visualisations we saw previously which showed the proportions of each chest pain type experienced by each subset of patients (heart disease or no heart disease).
+The most influential predictor in the model is whether or not the patient experienced nonanginal pain (`cp = 3`), closely followed by whether or not they experienced atypical angina (`cp = 2`), and this ties back to the visualisations we saw previously which showed the proportions of each chest pain type experienced by each subset of patients (heart disease or no heart disease).
 This is followed by the number of major vessels `ca`, after which things gradually start to drop off.
-It’s also noticeable that whether or not the patient was male looks to be a fairly important predictor and this is sensible since again we saw in the visualisation that there were significantly more male patients in the “no heart disease” subset than female.
+It’s also noticeable that whether or not the patient was male (`sex = 1`), looks to be a fairly important predictor and this is sensible since again we saw in the visualisation that there were significantly more male patients in the “no heart disease” subset than female.

 ### Decision tree